 A student shall not retaliate to assault.
 Any student involved in, or guilty of, instigating or encouraging others to engage in a physical conflict will be determined to be an active participant.
 Any type of assault on school personnel will result in a 10-day O.S.S., with recommendation for expulsion, and charges filed with the local police department.
 (EMIS Code 3)

-1st Offense: 1-3 days O.S.S.
-2nd Offense: 3-5 days O.S.S.
+1st Offense: O.S.S.
+(5 days)

-3rd Offense: 10 days O.S.S., refer for expulsion
+Repeat Offenses: O.S.S.
+(10 days) refer for expulsion